hshustc/TBIOM-Metric-Gait/docs/index.md

-# TBIOM_Metric_Gait

 ###Update
 - I am recently engaged in preparing the CVPR submission and taking care of my baby (^_^).
-I will clean up and release the code after the CVPR deadline in conjunction with OpenGait (https://github.com/ShiqiYu/OpenGait).
+After the CVPR deadline, I will clean up and release the code in conjunction with OpenGait (https://github.com/ShiqiYu/OpenGait).
 The MHG dataset as well as the application form will be released simultaneously (2022-10-20).
-- This paper is accepted by IEEE Transactions on Biometrics, Identity and Behavior.
-We sincerely thank the editors and reviewers for their time and efforts spent on our manuscript (2022-10-20).
+- **This paper is accepted by IEEE Transactions on Biometrics, Identity and Behavior.
+We sincerely thank the editors and reviewers for your time and efforts spent on our manuscript**.
+(2022-10-20)

+###Abstract
+Recently the methods based on silhouettes achieve significant improvement for gait recognition.
+The performance, e.g., 96.4% on the largest OUMVLP, indicates that a promising gait system is around the corner.
+However, we argue that the observation is not true.
+Firstly, we find that there exists a non-negligible gap of gait evaluation between academic research and practical applications.
+To validate the assumption, we conduct a comprehensive study on the evaluation for silhouette-based gait recognition and provide new insights into the limitations of the current methods.
+Our key findings include: (a) The current evaluation protocol is excessively simplified and ignores a lot of hard cases. (b) The current methods are sensitive to the noise caused by rotation and occlusion.
+Secondly, we observe that the data scarcity largely hinders the development of gait recognition and some crucial covariates (e.g., camera heights) are not thoroughly investigated.
+To address the issue, we propose a new dataset called Multi-Height Gait (MHG).
+It collects 200 subjects of normal walking, walking with bags and walking in different clothes.
+Particularly, it collects the sequences recorded by the cameras at different heights.
+We hope this work would inspire more advanced research for gait recognition.
+The project page is available at https://hshustc.github.io/TBIOM-Metric-Gait/.